Serhiy Frolov

 Serhiy Frolov (Сергій Фролов; born 14 April 1992 in Zaporizhia, Ukraine) is a Ukrainian swimmer.

 Career

 He has won several international juniors medals in his career and a silver medal at the 1500 meter freestyle during the 2010 European Short Course Swimming Championships.
 At the 2012 Summer Olympics, he competed in the Men's 400 metre freestyle, finishing in 17th place in the heats, failing to reach the final.
+That year, he also won bronze in the European 50 m championships in the 800 m freestyle.

+At the 2016 Summer Olympics, he competed in the 1500 m freestyle.

+At the 2020 Summer Olympics, he competed in the 800 and 1500 m freestyle events.
+He reached the final in the 800 m.